sphinx-doc/sphinx/doc/development/tutorials/helloworld.rst

 This is the very basic principle of an extension that creates a new directive.

-For a more advanced example, refer to :ref:`exttuto-todo`
+For a more advanced example, refer to :doc:`todo`.

 Further reading
 ---------------

-You can create your own nodes if needed, refer to the :ref:`exttuto-todo` for more information.
+You can create your own nodes if needed, refer to the :doc:`todo` for more information.

 .. _docutils: http://docutils.sourceforge.net/
 .. _`docutils nodes`: http://docutils.sourceforge.net/docs/ref/doctree.html